9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ## 🛠 Configuration (`config.yaml`)

-This crucial file is **auto-managed by the GUI**, making it incredibly easy to use.
-However, you can also fine-tune your settings manually if you prefer.
+The `config.yaml` file is **auto-managed by the GUI**, providing an incredibly user-friendly experience.
+You can also fine-tune your settings manually if preferred.

 ```yaml
 callsign: 9M2PJU